Assess Your Positive & Negative impacts

 • Highlight strengths and gaps, helping you prioritize what matters most

-• Aggregate results across six topics: climate, water, nature, health, social matters, and net tax
+• Aggregate results across six topics: climate, water, biodiversity, health, social, and fiscal

 • Enable benchmarking across sectors, activities, products, and value chains

-After quantifying Current Impacts, your sustainability performance is classified into three Impact Ambitionshigh, medium, or low.
+After quantifying Current Impacts, your sustainability performance is classified into three main Impact Performance Categories high, medium, or low — with two optional sub-categories (very high and medium-high) for more granular assessment.

-These ambition levels reveal how your organization compares to the PI Science-based Targets Path® and to the global average, showing at a glance whether you are leading, aligned, or falling behind.
+These impact performance categories reveal how your organization compares to the PI Reference Path™ and to the global average, showing at a glance whether you are leading, aligned, or falling behind.

 Climate Years left – for both current and future impacts